 There are a range of organisations in Surrey which provide support for people with disabilities, help them stay connected and informed on local matters.
-Wider local support is also available by searching on Surrey Information Point.
+Wider local support is also available by searching on Connect to Support Surrey.

 If you need to speak to someone about information and support, contact our information and advice service.